longyg/docx4j/CUSTOMIZATION.md

 ## 2023.5.6
 ### Changes
-1. When color is set as `auto` in Word, it should be calculated if it should be white or black according to shading.
+1. When color is set as `auto` for table in Word, it should be calculated if it should be white or black according to shading.
    Enhanced `AbstractTableWriter` to handle auto font color for table cell.
 2. Update `Underline` to map Word's heavy underline to corresponding HTML non-heavy underline.